andrewcistola/medicare-florida/README.md

 ## Repository Contents:
 `ffs_al.csv` Ready to use file<br>
+`Income Statement` Draft of income statement for possible clinic<br>
 `_data` Data used for the request<br>
 `_code` Code used for the request<br>
 `_fig` Figures made in the request<br>